Basic Structure of the Department

 - The department offers two majors, a modified major, and a minor.

-- All majors and the minor are intended to furnish the student with proficiency in the German language.
+- All three majors and the minor enable the student to become proficient in the German language.

 - Major "A" is centered on the study of German literature.

-- Major “B” is centered on the study of German culture and incorporates courses from other departments (such as art history, philosophy, etc.).
+- Major "B" is centered on the study of German culture and incorporates courses from other disciplines (such as art history, philosophy, etc.).

-- The modified major allows a student to modify the study of German with relevant courses for one other discipline (as opposed to multiple disciplines, as in major “B”).
+- The modified major allows a student to modify the study of German with relevant courses from one other discipline (as opposed to multiple disciplines, as in major "B").

-- GERM 1, 2 and 3 constitutes the introductory language sequence (the completion of which fulfills the College’s Language Requirement).
+- GERM 1, 2, and 3 constitute the introductory language sequence (the completion of which fulfills the College's language requirement).

-- GERM 7 (first-year seminar) and GERM 13, and GERM 42-47 are taught in English and don’t include language prerequisites.
+- GERM 7 (first-year seminar), GERM 13, and GERM 42-47 are taught in English and don't have German language prerequisites.

-- GERM 13 is designed for the incoming student and those who might want to discover their level of interest in German studies.
+- GERM 13 is designed for first-year and other students who want to discover whether they are interested in German Studies.

-- The German Studies department offers off-campus programs in Berlin with an FSP in the fall term and an LSA in the spring and summer terms.
-Prerequisite for the LSA is GERM 2.
-Prerequisites for the FSP are any TWO courses above GERM 5 (excluding GERM 7, 42-47, which are in translation).
-See the Off-Campus Programs office for information and application.
+- The department offers off-campus programs in Berlin, with an FSP in the fall term and an LSA in both the spring and summer terms.
+The prerequisite for the LSA is GERM 2.
+Prerequisites for the FSP are normally any two courses above GERM 5 (excluding GERM 7, 13, and 42-47, which are in English translation).
+See the Off-Campus Programs office for information and an application.